FREE SHIPPING on USA Orders $50+ / International Orders $75+

-These dark spots are what’s known as open comedones,enlarged pores or hair follicles that are filled with sebum, debris, and bacteria mixed with air and melanin.
+Strawberry legs is the common term used for the open comedones, enlarged pores or hair follicles that are filled with sebum, debris, and bacteria mixed with air and melanin.

 They’re like small blackheads up and down your legs, and they darken when the pores are opened and exposed to air (aka when you shave).

-They generally appear due to a combination of factors, which include:
+Strawberry skin generally appears due to a combination of factors, which can include:

 Keep in mind, strawberry legs are different from razor bumps and ingrown hairs - though the latter two can certainly contribute to the overall appearance.